pvdz/zeparser3/tests/testcases/parser/export_declaration/scoping/block.md

 `````
 throws: Parser error!
-  The `export` keyword can not be nested in another statement
+  The `export` keyword is only supported at the top level

 {export {x};}
  ^------- error